w3f/Grants-Program/applications/graviton.md

 * An overview of the technology stack to be used

-Go, Solidity, Parity Substrate, Type Script, Vue.js, Parity Signer
+Go, Solidity, Parity Substrate, Type Script, Vue.js, Parity Signer, Docker

 * Documentation of core components, protocols, architecture etc. to be deployed

-1 - Gravity parachain based on Parity Substrate will become a target chain of [gravity network] (https://arxiv.org/pdf/2007.00966.pdf).
+1 - Gravity parachain based on Parity Substrate will become a target chain of [gravity network](https://arxiv.org/pdf/2007.00966.pdf).
 Consuls (dynamic set of pBFT-validators) will also be pBFT validators for gravity-parachain:

 ![targetchains and smart contracts](https://raw.githubusercontent.com/ventuary-lab/susy-ui/master/Screenshot%202020-09-22%20at%2005.27.47.png)